swiss-territorial-data-lab/proj-tpnl/README.md

 ├── output                                          # output folders
 │   ├── output_det                                  # output detections
 │   └── output_trne                                 # training and evaluation outputs
 ├── sandbox                                         # folder containing scripts in developments.
-Their execcution is not guarentee.
+Their execution is not guarentee.
 README are present in each sub-folders
 │   ├── post-processing
 │   │   ├── extract-prediction
 │   │   ├── filter-prediction